Skip to content

 Safety first: simple rules that matter (Answer first)

 Fewer items mean fewer risks.
-Stick to one low-loft pillow, one light blanket, and a fitted sheet.
+Stick to a sleep sack and a fitted sheet.
 Inspect stitching seasonally and replace worn items.

 • Check for loose threads, fraying, or damaged zippers.